-Bird Walk at Kommaghatta Lake, Bangalore
+Bird Walk at Kommaghatta Lake, Bengaluru

 - Bangalore